SpecFlowOSS/SpecFlowWiki/FAQ.md

 We also run regular training classes, which are listed [[here|http://www.specflow.org/training/]]

+##Does SpecFlow support coded UI tests?
+Coded UI tests include special coded UI attributes that can only be interpreted by MS Test.
+If you are using coded UI tests, you can only execute them using the MS Test test runner.
+For more details on getting coded UI working with SpecFlow, see [[this blog post|http://blog.majcica.com/2015/05/07/getting-started-with-specflow-and-codedui/]] (thanks to Mario Majčica).

 ##How can I contribute to SpecFlow's development?
 Details on how you can contribute to SpecFlow's development can be found [[here|https://github.com/techtalk/SpecFlow/wiki/Contributing]].